Fiserv/Commerce-Hub/docs/Resources/FAQs-Glossary/Glossary.md

 ## Network Response
 Ancillary data, obtained in the authorization process, which is used internally by First Data.

+## Number of Nights
+The `numberOfNights` field is the length of the [lodging stay](?path=docs/Resources/Guides/Industry-Verticals/Lodging.md) and is required in hotel and lodging custom payment service transactions.

+# O

 ## On-Us Transaction
 A transaction in which both the cardholder and the merchant are signed by the same member.

+# P

 ## Partial Authorization
 Commerce Hub can return a [partial authorization](?path=docs/Resources/Guides/Authorizations/Partial-Auth.md) if the transaction amount exceeds the customer’s payment source limit.

 ## Payment Token
 A cryptographically secure representation of payment instrument details for use with subsequent payment transactions.
 This token may be generated for a single or multiple use.
 Through a [payment token](?path=docs/Resources/API-Documents/Payments_VAS/Payment-Token.md), the merchant does not need to store sensitive payment details on their servers.
+## Payment Token
+A randomly generated number used to represent a payment source for [token transactions](?path=docs/Resources/API-Documents/Payments_VAS/Payment-Token.md).

 ## Payment Card Industry Data Security Standard
 Payment Card Industry Data Security Standard (PCI DSS) is the published security standards for the handling of payment card data.